Want the skinny on MCCC? Here are some tidbits of info that provide the highlights on who we are and what we do.

 - Continued addition/expansion of student spaces throughout campus for student interaction, collaboration and learning

 - Addition/renovation of student classroom spaces throughout campus buildings

 From recycling to energy conservation to solar power and more, MCCC is highly engaged in sustainable facilities.
 Our official college color may be cardinal, but we sure do like to be green!

-Nearly 20,000 degrees and certificates have been awarded since MCCC was established in 1964.
+MCCC has awarded about 20,000 degrees and certificates since it was established in 1964.

 Two-thirds of MCCC graduates stay in Monroe County and contribute to the local economy.